MaTinABoL/ChatGPT-voice-assistant/README.md

 # Using the microphone in google colab
 I used js, html to get the sound in google colab, which can be seen in the source code.

+# Convert audio to text
+To convert voice to text, I took help from one of Openai's products called Whisper, which had several models.
+I used the large model because I wanted my program to support the Persian language.